New Student Guide

 Will you need a computer?

-Seneca’s School of ICT does not require you to have a computer but it is recommended that you have access to a standard, Internet-connected desktop or laptop computer at home.
+The School of SDDS does not require you to have a computer but it is recommended that you have access to a standard, Internet-connected desktop or laptop computer at home.
 Any up-to-date Windows, MacOS, or Linux operating system will work.
 There are many computers available on campus if you don’t have one at home, in open labs with extended hours for easier access.

 Many students find that having a laptop available that they can bring with them between home and school is quite useful as it allows for a good deal of flexibility and the ability to work on many school assignments anytime and anywhere.
 There are many options available but we have found that a well-equipped computer that is less than two years old and with an initial cost of around $800 is suitable for any student in an ICT program.
 However, again, we do suggest a laptop over a desktop for their advantage in portability.